2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/data-types/hyperlink.md

 ```

 ## Accessing the Real Inner Value
 In rare cases you may want the originl `page:22` instead of the converted value.
-To do this, use `AsEntity(yourObject)` and then use the EAV API on @ToSic.Eav.Data.IEntity to read the underlying original value.
+To do this, use `AsEntity(yourObject)` and then use the EAV API on [](xref:ToSic.Eav.Data.IEntity) to read the underlying original value.

 ## Special: Hyperlink Libraries
 A special use case is Libraries - where a hyperlink-field doesn't actually contain anything, but is a placeholder for ADAM assets.